Survivor (Butler novel): Literary significance and criticism

 Butler called Survivor the least favorite of her works, criticizing its premise as an offensive science fiction cliché:

 When I was young, a lot of people wrote about going to another world and finding either little green men or little brown men, and they were always less in some way.
 They were a little sly, or a little like "the natives" in a very bad, old movie.
 And I thought, "No way.
 Apart from all these human beings populating the galaxy, this is really offensive garbage."
 People ask me why I don't like Survivor, my third novel.
 And it's because it feels a little bit like that.
 Some humans go up to another world, and immediately begin mating with the aliens and having children with them.
 I think of it as my Star Trek novel.

 The latest English reprint of the novel took place 1981, three years after its first publication.
 Translations into other languages appear until 1994.
+A new English edition will be published September 2026.